The Parents and Friends Federation WA Inc

 It should be said that during these deliberations sincere acknowledgement was given to the personal connection that all members of Council and staff have, to the name Parents and Friends Federation of WA and the sadness at potentially seeing that name no longer in use.

 And lastly but certainly not least…

 It cannot be ignored however that we live in turbulent times, especially for our Church and we must always remember that, it is our church.
-Nonetheless this also provides an opportunity for us as church.
+Nonetheless this also provides an opportunity for us as a church.
 All too often we reminisce about the past or dream about the future and whilst the past is important because it provides our wonderful traditions and rituals and future is important because it give us hope, we also need to pay attention to what is going on today.
 As the saying goes ‘today is the first day of the rest of your life’ and so today is the day we stand as Catholic School Parents and call ourselves exactly that – Catholic School Parents.
 This organisation has never been afraid to stand up for what it believes in and we remain unafraid.
 We have as our guide Jesus Christ, to whom, as Catholic School Parents we look to, for support as the first and ongoing educators of our children and aim along with our teachers and school leaders to give witness to His teachings.
 Above all we seek His guidance in helping us as parents to imbue in our children a sense of social justice through understanding that every one of us is created in his image.

 So, as Catholic School Parents Western Australia we believe that the work we do is vital in ensuring that parents continue to have a voice, as we look to provide for our children the most precious gift – that of a Catholic education.